 Farmers have always had to deal with the vagaries of precipitation and heat.
 At times, there might be too much rainfall or too little, or too many days of adverse temperatures that might prevent crops from ripening.
 While the climate has historically never ceased changing, there is now concern that human emissions of greenhouse gases, principally carbon dioxide (CO2) from fossil fuel burning, are causing unprecedented global warming.
-As argued in this paper, whether the observed approximately 1°C (1.8°F) warming of the past 150 or more years is primarily human-caused and whether the human factor will result in unprecedented and catastrophic future warming is fraught with uncertainty.
+Whether the observed approximately 1°C (1.8°F) warming of the past 150 or more years is primarily human-caused and whether the human factor will result in unprecedented and catastrophic future warming is fraught with uncertainty.
 Likewise, the impact that global warming will have on agriculture is uncertain.
-It is argued that, on a global scale, technological changes in agriculture can more than compensate for potentially adverse impacts of climate change, although some regions may be adversely affected.
+This issue is examined in this chapter.
+On a global scale, technological changes in agriculture can more than compensate for potentially adverse impacts of climate change, although some regions may be adversely affected.
 Further, policies to mitigate climate change could do more harm than good.
-Since agriculture and forestry often compete for the same land input, there is some discussion regarding how policies in one of these sectors affects the other, concluding with an examination of how the burning of wood biomass to generate electricity might be a misguided policy for mitigating fossil fuel emissions.
+Since agriculture and forestry often compete for the same land input, we discuss how policies in one of these sectors affect the other, and end by examining how the burning of wood biomass to generate electricity might be a misguided policy for mitigating fossil fuel emissions.